UKPLab/acl2016-modality-verbclasses/README.md

 # Verbs Taking Clausal and Non-Finite Arguments as Signals of Modality

-This repository will contain code for experiments described in my ACL paper.
+This repository contains code for experiments described in my ACL paper.

 Please use the following citation:

 ```
 @inproceedings{ecklekohlerACL2016,
 author = {Judith Eckle-Kohler},
-title = {Verbs Taking Clausal and Non-Finite Arguments as Signals of Modality –
+title = {Verbs Taking Clausal and Non-Finite Arguments as Signals of Modality â€“
 Revisiting the Issue of Meaning Grounded in Syntax},
 	month = aug,
 	year = {2016},